ZMHH-H/MoTE/README.md

 ## :speedboat: Training

-By default , we train our model on Kinetics-400 with 3 GPUs in a *Single Machine*.
+By default , we train our model on Kinetics-400 in a *Single Machine*.

 ```bash
 # We train the ViT-L/14 model using 6 layers of MoTE, with 4 temporal experts per layer.